tonynash74/ServerAuditToolkitv2/README.md

 ### Module install & import

-This repository contains a PowerShell module layout with `ServerAuditToolkitV2.psd1` and `src\ServerAuditToolkitV2.psm1` under the `src` folder.
+This repository contains a PowerShell module layout with `ServerAuditToolkitV2.psd1` and `ServerAuditToolkitV2.psm1` at the repository root, with implementation scripts under the `src` folder.
 If `Import-Module ServerAuditToolkitV2` fails with "module not found", follow one of these options:

 - Install locally using the included installer script (recommended for local testing):